AscendingPassage.com HOME PAGE.

 Sphinx was once of striking beauty, when harmonious contour and

-colouring animated the face, and it was enthroned at its full height
+coloring animated the face, and it was enthroned at its full height

 on a kind of esplanade paved with long slabs of stone.
 But was it then

-more sovereign than it is to-night in its last decrepitude?
+more sovereign than it is tonight in its last decrepitude?
 Almost

 buried beneath the sand of the Libyan desert, which now quite hides